Battle of Mahilpur (1757): Battle

-Adina Beg Khan was able to make a military alliance with the Sikhs in the Shivalik Hills under the leadership of Jassa Singh Ahluwalia and Wadbhag Singh Sodhi.
+Adina Beg Khan was able to make a military alliance with the Sikhs in the Shivalik Hills under the leadership of Jassa Singh Ahluwalia, Vadbhag Singh Sodhi and Baghel Singh.
 The Sikhs were angry towards the Afghans due to their destruction of Shri Harmandir Sahib in 1757 as well as the massacre of the Hindu and Sikh population in the town of Kartarpur.

 Khwaja Mirza Khan also had a falling out with the Afghan government, and also joined Adina Beg.
-Raja Bhup Singh, who commanded a force numbering 5,000 men joined Adina Beg, along with Sadiq Beg Khan, the deputy governor of Sirhind.
+Adina Beg was also able to gain the support of Sadiq Beg Khan the deputy governor of Sirhind and Raja Bhup Singh who commanded an army between 5,000 and 25,000 strong.

 Jahan Khan sent an Afghan force under the command of Murad Khan.
 He, along with Sarfraz Khan and Buland Khan, commanded an army numbering 25,000.
 The Afghans fought Adina Beg's forces at Mahilpur, close to Hoshiarpur.

 Adina Beg ordered his Muslim soldiers to put blades of grass on their heads to distinguish themselves from the Afghans.
 Karam Singh who belonged to the battalion of Shyam Singh, showed great bravery in the battle against the Afghan forces.
 Despite the Afghans having light artillery, the Afghan forces were routed by the Sikhs and Adina Beg's forces and the Afghan camp was plundered.
 Buland Khan, one of the Afghan commanders, was killed during the battle.